Brendan Bordner: Professional career

 Bordner went undrafted in the 2023 NFL draft.
 On June 16, 2023, he was selected by the San Antonio Brahmas in the 2023 XFL rookie draft.

 He signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on January 16, 2024.
 He started 16 games for Hamilton during the 2024 season while also missing two games due to injury.
 Bordner garnered 3DownNation second-team All-CFL honors for his performance during the 2024 season.

+The Edmonton Elks announced that they had signed Bordner on February 11, 2026.